sagemath/sagewiki_to_gh-2022-10-10/days57.md

  * From Denfert-Rochereau: 40 minutes RER B to Saint-Rémy-les-Chevreuse + 15 minutes bus to Cernay-la-Ville
  * [[http://maps.google.fr/maps?f=q&source=s_q&hl=fr&geocode=&q=Cernay+la+ville&sll=47.15984,2.988281&sspn=17.161007,44.516602&ie=UTF8&ll=48.675731,1.971735&spn=0.004066,0.010868&z=17|Map and and aerial photo]]

-There are two bus stops in Cernay.
-The closest to the guest house is Grand'Place.
+Of the two bus stops in Cernay, Grand'Place is closest to the guest house.

-Check travel itineraries on [[http://www.vianavigo.com/|ViaNavigo]].
-Beware of big gaps in the day with no buses to Cernay!
+There are big gaps in the day with no buses to Cernay.

+Check travel itineraries on [[http://www.vianavigo.com/|ViaNavigo]] (includes trains, RER, buses).
+The [http://ratp.fr|ratp]] will only give you information on the RER to Saint-Rémy-les-Chevreuse.

-We will run some car shuttles from Saint-Rémy-les-Chevreuse.
-Pick-up times will be arranged by email near the workshop time, according to arrival times of all.
+We will run some car shuttles from Saint-Rémy-les-Chevreuse (to be arranged by email nearer the time).